How to Fix the NVIDIA Installer Failed Error

 Fix #1: Update the Graphic Drivers

-If the reason for the error is incompatible drivers, the best solution would be to update the Graphics Driver to the newest version.
+If incompatible drivers cause the error, the best solution would be to update the Graphics Driver to the newest version.
 You can accomplish this by either updating manually or automatically.

 To update manually;